New Boyz: 2013–2014: Hiatus and reunion

 On February 28, 2013, Legacy announced via Twitter that the group had been working on their third album for Warner Music Bros.
 Records.
 However, on November 9, 2013, after many speculations that the group has gone their separate ways, member Earl "Ben J" Benjamin officially stated they have decided to split up in order to pursue solo careers.
 He stated in an interview: "We've shared our talents with the world as a duo and had a very successful career in doing so, our songs stayed on the charts and our videos always received millions and millions of organic views on YouTube and Vevo.
 But after selling out shows and touring all over the world, we've decided that we'd like to share our talents with our fans individually.
 Together or apart; we've made our mark in American music history and our imprint will never be forgotten.
 I wish my brother (Legacy) the best in all that he does, and can’t wait till we're both at the Grammy's getting nominated for our solo efforts; and so begins a New chapter, in a New book; with this New Boy."
 The group reunited in the 2014 film "School Dance".

 2021–2022: Reunion

 On January 18, 2022, the duo released the sequel to their 2009 hit song You're a Jerk; after teasing the group's return in December 2021.

 Legal issues

-On July 9, 2012, it was announced that New Boyz was being sued in a legal dispute due to copy rights of their name against Christian rock band Newsboys, after confusion over the groups' names.
+On July 9, 2012, it was announced that New Boyz were being sued in a legal dispute due to a copyright issue over their name being similar to the Christian rock band, Newsboys, after confusion caused by the groups' names.